jakebalek25/jakebalek25.github.io/_posts/2024-07-02-allstar-staters.md

   </div>
 </div>

-The selection of Ketel Marte was an easy one as he is leading all other second basemen in WAR by more than a full point! the next closest NL second baseman is Brice Turang a full 1.2 WAR behind.
-Marte is having an extrodrordinary season at second base as he leads all others in Slugging Percentage, weighted Runs Created Plus, Wins Above Replacement, weighted On Base Average and Home Runs!
-He has helped provide the Diamondbacks with an offensive explosion that no one at second base can compare to this season.
+The selection of Ketel Marte was an easy one as he is leading all other second basemen in WAR by more than a full point.
+The next closest NL second baseman is a full 1.2 WAR behind.
+Marte is having an extraordinary season at second base, leading all others in slugging percentage, weighted runs created plus, wins above replacement, weighted on-base average, and home runs.
+He has helped provide the Diamondbacks with an offensive explosion that no other second baseman can compare to this season.

 Third Baseman - Alec Bohm
 ---